8 - Paraffine hergebruiken

 • Check the temperature of the laundry regularly with a thermometer.

 • Fragrances cannot be removed.
-Mixing candle residue with different scents can give off an unpleasant odor.
-Therefore, remove scented candle residues when 'sorting'.
+Mixing candle residues with different fragrances can give off an unpleasant odor.
+Therefore, remove scented candle residues already during 'sorting'.

 Warning:

-• Only pour candles in the presence of adults.
+• Only light candles in the presence of adults.

 • Never heat the wax directly in a pan or over an open fire.

-• Use an electric fire when melting.
+• When melting, use an electric fire.
 Do not use a microwave.

-• Place candles on a fireproof surface. (see our safety regulations )
+• Place candles on a fireproof surface. (see our safety instructions )

 QR code belgis.be